myurasov/Salesforce-REST-API-Titanium-Sample/README.md

 }
 ```

-When the data is loaded we map it to set of rows and display:
+When the data is loaded we display the route on a map:

 ![image](app-history.png)